excalidraw/excalidraw-blog/content/blog/year-three/index.md

 If you don't know, last year we've unveiled [Excalidraw Plus](https://plus.excalidraw.com/), an app aimed at teams built on top of the Excalidraw editor, offering companies much needed authorization and team management, and everyone a secure environment to organize their drawings, while still keeping our focus on simplicity and low friction.
 Adoption is not slowing down, and the app development is not lagging behind!

-We have big plans this year you will certainly appreciate, but let's give a shout-out to a few things happening in Plus last year.
+We have big plans this year you will certainly appreciate, but let's give a shout-out to a few things that happened in Plus last year.

 ---